ikeban/CovidInfo/README.md

 It is also possible to get weather and stats for other cities.
 Just type city name in city picker screen.
-To make it as convenient as possible, search history is also available.
+To make it as convenient as possible, search history is also available and preserved between application runs.